hsivonen/chardetng/README.md

 ## Roadmap

+[ ] Investigate parallelizing the `feed` method using Rayon.
-[ ] Improve windows-874 detection on short inputs.
+[ ] Improve windows-874 detection for short inputs.
-[ ] Improve GBK detection on short inputs.
+[ ] Improve GBK detection for short inputs.
 [ ] Reorganize the frequency data for telling short GBK, EUC-JP, and EUC-KR inputs apart.
 [ ] Make windows-1257 detection on generic domains a lot more accurate (likely requires looking at trigrams).
 [ ] Tune Central European detection.